Pakoras are a Ramazan and rainy day staple in Pakistan. My personal favorite are the ones made with spinach: palak pakoray.

 Here I used my mom's pakora batter recipe but instead of putting her preferred onion/potato mix, used trimmed spinach leaves.

-1 bunch of spinach leaves, trimmed and halved
+- 1 bunch spinach leaves trimmed and halved

-Place the besan in a large bowl and add spices.
+- Place the besan in a large bowl and add salt, ground coriander seeds, chili flakes and baking soda.
 Slowly pour in the water, whisking it in till the mixture is consistent (it shouldn't be watery or too thick).

-Heat a small saucepan (I used a 2 qt. saucepan) and add about 1/2 cup of oil or more if you'd like (Note: pakoras are traditionally deep-fried.
-In the photos, the pakoras are pan-fried and so are on the thinner end).
+- Heat a small saucepan (I used a 2 qt. saucepan) and add about ½ cup of oil or more if you'd like.
 Bring heat up to medium.
-Once the oil begins to simmer, cover the spinach leaves with the flour batter and carefully drop the dredged spinach leaves on to the pan making sure their shape stays intact.
-Don't overcrowd the pan.
-If the pakoras don't float up, let the oil heat up a little more.
+Once the oil begins to simmer, begin to fry in small batches.
+Cover the spinach leaves with the flour batter and carefully drop the dredged spinach leaves on to the pan.
+Make sure their shape stays intact and don't overcrowd the pan.
+If the pakoras don't float up immediately, let the oil heat up a little more.

-Fry till it becomes a medium brown.
+- Fry each side till it becomes a medium brown.
 Flip.
-It took me about a minute on each side.
-Bring the heat down to low if the pan begins to overheat and pakoras begin to burn easily (Note: be careful with the last batch as the oil gets very hot and can splatter).
+The timing will vary based on the heat of the pan.
+Bring the heat down to low if the pan begins to overheat and pakoras begin to burn easily